-A skilled work injury lawyer at the Workers Compensation Injury Attorneys can tell you what types of benefits you may be able to collect and how much compensation you can expect to receive.
+A skilled work injury lawyer at the California Workers Compensation Lawyers can tell you what types of benefits you may be able to collect and how much compensation you can expect to receive.
 Don’t hesitate to call them now at 213.640.3036.

 Q. I’ve heard I have up to two years to file a claim.
 Is that true?

 A. Yes.
 Per law, injured employees have two years from the date the injury occurred or the last payment of compensation to file a workers’ compensation claim.
 If an individual is suffering from an occupational illness or disease, such as mesothelioma or lead poisoning, the individual has two years from the date he or she became aware the illness was work related.
 Missing a filing deadline could jeopardize an injured worker’s ability to obtain benefits, so it’s best not to wait to take action.
 Although two years may seem like a lot of time to file a claim, the time can pass very quickly when dealing with legal matters.

 Q. I’m afraid my employer will fire me while I’m taking time off to recover.
 Should I be concerned about my job?

 A. No. It is against the law for an employer to fire an employee for filing a work comp claim, collecting benefits or taking approved time off.
 Any acts of retaliation by an employer are not legal and employees who have been retaliated against have legal rights protecting them.